-Most “gummies vs capsules” articles live in the world of taste, convenience, and marketing.
+Most “gummies vs capsules” articles focus on taste, convenience, and marketing.
 On the manufacturing floor, the comparison looks very different.
-The real question is: which format can you produce consistently, test reliably, ship confidently, and keep within label expectations over a full shelf life-while staying aligned with dietary supplement cGMP requirements (21 CFR Part 111)?
+The question is: which format can you produce consistently, test reliably, ship confidently, and keep within label expectations over a full shelf life?
+And meet dietary supplement cGMP requirements (21 CFR Part 111)?

-The least-discussed (and most decisive) difference is simple: capsules are typically a low-moisture, low-thermal system, while gummies are a moisture-managed, thermally processed system.
-That one shift changes everything from stability risk to QC workload to packaging strategy.
+The least-discussed (and most decisive) difference is this: capsules are typically a low-moisture, low-thermal system, while gummies are a moisture-managed, thermally processed system.
+It's that fundamental.
+That shift changes everything: stability risk, QC workload, packaging strategy.

 The hidden driver: water activity vs “dry” control

-If you want a unique manufacturing lens, start here.
-Gummies are often judged by moisture percentage, but what frequently predicts long-term performance is water activity (Aw)-how “available” that water is inside the product.
+Gummies are often judged by moisture percentage, but what predicts long-term performance is water activity (Aw): how “available” that water is inside the product.

 Capsules

-Capsules are generally built around dry powders or granulations.
-That makes moisture a factor, but often a manageable one.
-Your focus tends to stay on keeping a stable, free-flowing fill material and protecting it from humidity swings during storage and distribution.
+Capsules are built around dry powders or granulations.
+Moisture is a factor, but manageable.
+Your focus stays on keeping a stable, free-flowing fill and protecting it from humidity swings during storage and distribution.

 Gummies

-Gummies are designed to contain moisture, which means you’re not just preventing moisture problems-you’re engineering moisture behavior.
+Gummies are designed to contain moisture, so you're not just preventing problems—you're engineering moisture behavior.
 Two gummy batches can show similar moisture content but behave very differently if Aw is off.
-That difference can show up later as stickiness, sweating/weeping, hardening, or batch-to-batch drift on shelf.
+That difference shows up later as stickiness, sweating/weeping, hardening, or batch-to-batch drift on shelf.

-In mature gummy programs, Aw isn’t a troubleshooting tool; it becomes a spec and trending metric.
+In mature gummy programs, Aw isn't a troubleshooting tool; it's a spec and trending metric.

 Uniformity: fill weight vs “per piece” reality